Buy Self-help legal documents

 A patent is a legal device that can be obtained to prohibit others from making, using or selling an invention that you can claim as original, novel and not already in existence.

-Patents are governed by the PATENTS ACT 1953 and the PATENTS REGULATIONS 1954.
+Patents are governed by the Patents Trans-Tasman Patent Attorneys and Other Matters Amendment Act 2016.
 Patents are administered in New Zealand by the Intellectual Property Office, which is in Lower Hutt, Wellington.

 An application for a patent may be made by the person who claims to be the true and first inventor of the invention, or by a person to whom the inventor has assigned the right to make the application.
 You may apply either separately or jointly with another person.